Teamwolf11/Assign2/README.md

-This was a university assignment for 241.
+This was a university group assignment with sorted cards according to the use cases.
 The full documentation for the requirements of the project is in the report.pdf.